 - How this could impact your credit union’s future success

-The launch of the Federal Reserve’s FedNow℠ Service is right around the corner.
-This creates another method for financial institutions to offer real-time payment solutions to members.
+The launch of the Federal Reserve’s FedNow® Service has created another method for financial institutions to offer real-time payment solutions to members.
 Consumers and businesses are interested in instantaneous payments, but are they ready to change current payment habits and willing to pay for the added speed and convenience?

 During this session, we will discuss recent developments for faster and real-time payments, including key strategic considerations to help your credit union offer real-time options to your members.
 We will also discuss: